If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 15. Prepare to Put Your Electronics Away when Requested

-At a certain point before take-off, you’ll be instructed to put certain electronics away and switch your phone into the airplane mode.
+At a certain point before take-off, you’ll be instructed to put certain electronics away and switch your phone to airplane mode.

 16. Understand the Noises You’ll Hear in Flight

-Planes make some funny noises while in flight that are completely normal, but odd for us who are usually on the ground!
+Planes make some funny noises while in flight that are completely normal, but might sound alarming to those of us who are usually on the ground!

-This could be anything from the sound of the engines to the sounds of the wheels going up and down.
+This could be anything from the sound of the engines, to the wing flaps and slats, to the wheels going up and down.

-If you anticipate being nervous about noises during the flight, make sure to bring ear blockers or some headphones to constantly play music through.
+If you anticipate being nervous about noises during the flight, make sure to bring ear plugs or some headphones to play your favorite music through.

 17. Leave Your Phone Charger Out if You’re Using it in Flight